• Skip to primary navigation

 June 4, 2025 By Jay Norris

-The IRS has just released the official 2026 limits for HSA contributions and High Deductible Health Plans (HDHPs).
-As expected, the limits have gone up again in response to inflation and rising healthcare costs.
+The IRS has released the official 2026 limits for HSA contributions and High Deductible Health Plans (HDHPs).
+As expected, the limits have gone up again in response to inflation and rising healthcare costs, but this year’s changes come with a twist.

 2026 HSA Contribution Limits: